 - Can catch the yarn

-- Gets warm and sticky after lots of use
+- Gets warm and sticky after a lot of use

-Casein knitting needles are made from milk protein.
-They have similar qualities to plastic needles.
+Made from milk protein.
+They’re similar to plastic needles.
 They are gorgeous and come in tortoiseshell or pearly colors.

 - Nice colors